markmeeus/MarcelloDB/docs/indexes.md

 ##Indexing properties

-Indexed values are defined by declaring properties on the index definition.
+Indexedes are defined by declaring properties on the index definition.

-You can add as many of these properties as needed, but be aware that there is a perfomance and storage-size pricetag with every index you add.
+You can define as many indexes as needed, but be aware that there is a perfomance and storage-size pricetag with every index you add.

 The simplest type of index is one based on a property of the objects you are storing.
 In this scenario, a corresponding property on the index definition is all that is needed.